Elementary Education, B.A.

 4. a 9-month in-school experience where the education content methods courses are integrated with student teaching under the mentorship of a host teacher and university supervisor.

-Program assessment plans and student learning outcomes are posted at the Program Assessment website.
+Program assessment plans are posted at the Program Assessment website.

 Admission Requirements